Questions & Answers

 SENSITIVE SKIN is easily irritated.
 Any of the above skin types may also be sensitive.
 Itching, burning and stinging are common signs of sensitive skin.
 CoverGirl make-up is especially good for sensitive skin, but read the labels carefully and choose "fragrance-free" and "hypoallergenic" formulas.
 In general, your skin is less sensitive to the compounds in a powder than a liquid foundation because the foundation sticks more closely to the skin, entering the pores, while powder lies lightly on top.

-Q: How do I get more gel out of my CG Smoothers Eye Gel?
+How do I get more gel out of my CG Smoothers Eye Gel?

-A: Even though the Eye Gel pencils are soft, they can be sharpened.
+Even though the Eye Gel pencils are soft, they can be sharpened.
 You may want to pick up one of our sharpeners the next time you're shopping.

-Q: How can I sharpen my eye pencil to a finer point?
+How can I sharpen my eye pencil to a finer point?

-A: Before sharpening your pencil, put it in the freezer for a few minutes.
+Before sharpening your pencil, put it in the freezer for a few minutes.
 The cold temperature will harden the core and allow you to sharpen the pencil.

-Q: What's with all the different mascara brush styles?
+What's with all the different mascara brush styles?
 What do they do?

-A: The brush determines the final look.
+The brush determines the final look.
 Brushes with a lot of bristles close together generally thicken lashes.
 Brushes with bristles wide apart separate and lengthen lashes.
 Multi-tiered bristles help separate and thicken lashes.
 Fat brushes apply more mascara onto lashes and are made to thicken lashes in one stroke.
 Short bristles are best for getting short lashes to look longer.
 Curved brushes coat all lashes from corner to corner in one stroke, reaching tiny corner lashes.

-Q: There are so many versions of mascara, how do I pick one?
+There are so many versions of mascara, how do I pick one?

 A: Darkening only mascaras give you the most natural look, with no heavy mascara build-up.
 Thickening mascaras are made to increase the diameter of each lash for the most dramatic look.
 Lengthening mascaras separate and make lashes look longer for a classic look.
 Water-resistant mascaras generally hold up under tears, but come off during swimming.
 Waterproof mascaras stay put during swimming, but a make-up remover is recommended to remove it at the end of your day.

-Q: How can I make my lipstick stay on longer?
+How can I make my lipstick stay on longer?

-Q: What do I do for a really great manicure?
+What do I do for a really great manicure?

-A: Use a cotton ball to wipe away old polish with an oil-based remover (which is less drying).
+Use a cotton ball to wipe away old polish with an oil-based remover (which is less drying).
 Dry nails should be filed in one direction from each side.
 On shorter nails, try to round the tips.
 Soak cuticles for five minutes and gently push them back.

-Q: I'm wearing a red dress to a holiday party.
+I'm wearing a red dress to a holiday party.
 How should I wear my make-up?